Ac6Embedded/apollo-docs/docs/security/cra/overview.md

 - **RTOS realities** (privilege separation, userspace, secure bootloader integration)
 - **field update constraints** (A/B slots, power loss handling, rollback policies)
 - **supply-chain visibility** for firmware (SBOM per build + per variant)
-- **device ? app ? gateway ? cloud** boundaries (what is part of the PDE “system” in practice)
+- **device ? app ? gateway ? cloud** boundaries (what is part of the PDE "system" in practice)

 ---

 ## Typical problems this guide helps you avoid

-You’ll see these repeatedly in real audits and real incidents:
+You'll see these repeatedly in real audits and real incidents:

-- “We don’t know what exactly is **in scope** (device only? app? cloud?)”
+- "We don't know what exactly is **in scope** (device only? app? cloud?)"
-- “We can’t explain **why** we chose these controls (no risk-to-control mapping)”
+- "We can't explain **why** we chose these controls (no risk-to-control mapping)"
-- “We have security features, but **no evidence trail** (no logs, no docs, no repeatability)”
+- "We have security features, but **no evidence trail** (no logs, no docs, no repeatability)"
-- “We ship multiple variants, but SBOMs and configs are **not variant-aware**”
+- "We ship multiple variants, but SBOMs and configs are **not variant-aware**"
-- “Updates exist, but rollback, key handling, and failure modes are **not proven**”
+- "Updates exist, but rollback, key handling, and failure modes are **not proven**"
-- “Vulnerability handling is informal (no PSIRT workflow, no response targets)”
+- "Vulnerability handling is informal (no PSIRT workflow, no response targets)"
-- “CE/DoC is handled late, and engineering cannot answer **technical file** questions quickly”
+- "CE/DoC is handled late, and engineering cannot answer **technical file** questions quickly"

 If one of these sounds familiar, start with **Scope & Definitions**, then move to **Fundamental Security Requirements** and **Embedded Technical Controls**.